l1990790120/l1990790120.github.io/content/about.md

 #### <i class="fa fa-suitcase"></i> Where I Work

-Currently I am Master Data Engineer at Capital One, we will see what happen in a couple months.
+Currently I am Master Data Engineer at Capital One.

 Prior to that, I was Senior Data Engineer at Deloitte Digital (New York, NY), where I ...